JuliaKukulies/juliakukulies.github.io/publications.md

 ## Forthcoming (submitted or under review)

 **Kukulies, J**, Prein, A.,  Curio, J. and Chen, D. (2022).
-Evaluating kilometer-scale multi-model and multi-physics ensemble simulations of a mesoscale convective system in the lee of the Tibetan Plateau.
+Kilometer-scale multi-model and multi-physics ensemble simulations of a mesoscale convective system in the lee of the Tibetan Plateau: Implications for climate simulations.
 Under review for *Journal of Climate*.

 Ou, T., Chen, D., Tang, J., Lin, C., Wang X., **Kukulies, J.** and Lai, H (2022).
 Wet bias of summer precipitation in the northwestern Tibetan Plateau in ERA5 is linked to weakened lower-level southerly wind over the plateau.
 Under review for *Climate Dynamics*.